xXBlackMaskXx/biual/README.md

 > What does 'biual' mean?

-It means "btw i use arch linux"
+It means "btw i use arch linux".

 > Will these configs works on other distributions than Arch Linux?